Francesca Bianchi

 Shiva Chidambaram

-Shiva Chidambaram is a research scientist at MIT.
-He joined the collaboration in July 2021 after receiving his PhD from the University of Chicago.
+Shiva Chidambaram participated in the collaboration as a research scientist at MIT.
+He joined in July 2021 after receiving his PhD from the University of Chicago.
 His main research interests are number theory and arithmetic geometry, with a focus on Galois representations, Selmer and Tate-Shafarevich groups, and computational aspects of torsion of low dimensional abelian varieties and related moduli spaces.
+As of 2025, he is a Van Vleck Visiting Assistant Professor, at the University of Wisconson-Madison.

 Angelica Babei